klauer/epics-sumo-mirror/doc/reference-sumo-scan.rst

 ``--exclude-deps REGEXP``
     Exclude all paths whose dependencies match REGEXP.
 This option value is stored in the CONFIGFILE.,
+``--ignore-changes REGEXP``
+    Ignore all uncomitted changes in files that match the REGEXP.
+Usually uncomitted changes mean that we cannot use the repository as such but must copy the whole directory (source type is always 'path').
+A common application for this option is to ignore changes in 'configure/RELEASE'.
+    You can specify more than one of these by repeating this option or by joining values in a single string separated by spaces.
+This option value is stored in the CONFIGFILE.
 ``-P PATCHEXPRESSION, --source-patch PATCHEXPRESSION``
     Specify a source PATCHEXPRESSION.
 Such an expression consists of a tuple of 2 python strings.
 The first is the match expression, the second one is the